qdzlug/ironbank-pipeline/stages/import-artifacts/README.md

 # import artifacts stage

 This stage will run if there is a `download.yaml` or `download.json` file included in the project repository.
 The stage will be skipped automatically in the event there are no external resources requiired.
-The purpose of the `download.yaml/download.json` file is to pull in any external resources for use in the container build.
+The purpose of the `download.yaml` or `download.json` file is to pull in any external resources for use in the container build.
 These resources can include, but are not limited to:

 - Docker images (such as Docker Hub, Google Container Registry, quay.io)
 - RPM/package files (from open source projects, RHEL RPMs, CentOS, etc. for example)